 Current PROJECT

-South Africa: The Promise of Progress
+South Africa: Promise of Progress

 Education is the great engine of personal development.
 It is through education that the daughter of a peasant can become a doctor, that the son of a mineworker can become the head of the mine, that a child of farm-workers can become the president